 Note: Do not check the option "Include extended logging data" unless PLM Group Support person asks you to do that because this option increases file size of the package significantly.
 There is also possible to change the source of the video capturing to "SOLIDWORKS Composer" or some specific monitor (when using multiple monitors) but you can keep the default option "SOLIDWORKS" so that it captures only events displayed on SOLIDWORKS screen.

-4. When SOLIDWORKS has started, press the button "Record" to start the video recording.
+4. Press the button "Record" to start the video recording.

 Example: If you have experienced that SOLIDWORKS crashes or hangs when opening specific assembly, you can show that in the video.